dgarage/NBXplorer/docs/API.md

 You can use more than one options at same time, example: `2-of-xpub1-xpub2-[legacy]-[keeporder]`

-## Bookmarks

-Some routes allow the user to specify a bookmark.
-Bookmark are used to decrease the traffic between NBXplorer and the client by providing a way for the client to give his current state.

-NBXplorer will then just transmit what changed from the client's known state.

 ## CryptoCode

 Most of routes asks for a crypto code.
 This identify the crypto currency to request data from.
 Currently supported is `BTC` and `LTC`.